Introduction to the Kendrick and Reading School Entrance Tests

 The purpose of registration is for your child to take the entrance test, not apply for a place at Reading School.
 Based on the results, you will still need to provide your child’s school preferences to your local authority on the Common Application Form (CAF).

-Online registration for the 2024 exam (for 2025 entry) opened on Monday 1st April 2024 and close at midday on Friday 14th June 2024.
+Online registration for the 2025 exam (for 2026 entry) will open on Tuesday 1st April 2025 and close on Friday 13th June 2025.

-It is extremely challenging to secure entry to Reading School, with over 6 boys applying for every place and less than 33.9% of those achieving a qualifying score (95 or above) likely to gain admission.*
+Securing a place at Reading School is highly competitive.
+Historically, over six boys apply for every available space, and fewer than 33.9% of those achieving a qualifying score (95 or above at that time) are likely to gain admission.*

 * For September 2022 entry, 911 boys applied to Reading School.
-That is more than 6 boys applying for each of the 150 spaces available.
+That was more than 6 boys applying for each of the 150 spaces available.
 442 of the 911 boys that applied achieved the qualifying score of 95.
 Therefore, as some pupils may be admitted from categories 1 and 2 with a qualifying score of 90, we can assume that less than 33.9% (i.e. less than 150) of the 442 boys that achieved the qualifying score of 95 will have secured a 2022 place at Reading School.

 If you wish your child to be considered for entry to Reading School, you are required to name the school on the Common Application Form (CAF).